Letheward/NoCS/07 Chords.md

 cover all Major and Minor Triads in every key

-## Tertian Locrian Chromatic Scales
+- Negative Tonnetz

-Negative Tonnetz
+Using Locrian Chromatic Scale

 `5 = 2 + 3`